Be among the first to try Verizon's new Visible service

 It's iPhone-only, for now

-Currently, Visible is strictly a bring-your-own-phone proposition, and also iPhone-only: It's compatible with most models from the iPhone 6 ($265.99 at Amazon.com) through the iPhone X. However, Visible notes that "some iPhone SE ($199.00 at Amazon Marketplace) and iPhone 7 ($575.99 at Amazon.com) models can be tricky," so whatever model you have, you can go to https://www.bevisible.com/join and find out by entering your phone's IMEI number.
+Currently, Visible is strictly a bring-your-own-phone proposition, and also iPhone-only: It's compatible with most models from the iPhone 6 (£27.00 at uSwitch) through the iPhone X. However, Visible notes that "some iPhone SE (£380.00 at Amazon Marketplace) and iPhone 7 (£510.00 at Amazon.co.uk) models can be tricky," so whatever model you have, you can go to https://www.bevisible.com/join and find out by entering your phone's IMEI number.

 As for Android support, it's coming soon.
 We asked a Visible rep for something more specific but was told only that it's "currently in development."